VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 Whenever you finish a Long Rest, you can practice weapon drills and change the kinds of melee weapons you chose.

 When you reach certain levels in this class, you gain the ability to use the Mastery properties of more kinds of weapons, as shown in the Weapon Mastery column of the Barbarian table.

+## Rage [Updated]

+In battle, you fight with primal ferocity.
+On your turn you are not wearing heavy armor, you can enter a rage as a bonus action.

+While raging, you gain the following benefits:

+- You have advantage on Strength checks and Strength saving throws.
+- When you make an unarmed strike or weapon attack using Strength, you gain a +2 bonus to the damage roll.
+This bonus increases as you level.
+- You have resistance to bludgeoning, piercing, and slashing damage.
+- If you are able to cast spells, you can't cast them or concentrate on them while raging.

+While raging, you cannot don heavy armor.

+Your rage lasts for 10 minutes.
+It ends early if you are incapacitated or at the end of your turn if you haven't taken damage, attacked a creature, or compelled a saving throw since the start of your last turn.

+If your rage would otherwise end early, you can use a Bonus Action to maintain it for another round.
+You can also end your Rage early as a Bonus Action.

 ## Primal Knowledge [New]